Bowen Lab

 Kylea Garces

-I am a postdoctoral research associate scholar in the Bowen Lab.
-My work focuses on the processes that shape the deposition and preservation of organic carbon in coastal wetland sediments.
-I study the processes of plant and microbial ecology and coastal hydrology and sedimentology that control organic matter formation, burial, and preservation.
+I am a postdoctoral research associate in the Bowen Lab, and I am interested in the processes that shape the deposition and preservation of organic carbon in coastal wetland sediments.
+My work focuses on how plant and microbial ecology and coastal sedimentology control organic matter formation, burial, and preservation.
 I am studying how nitrogen inputs, a major anthropogenic influence on coastal ecosystems, affects the ability of salt marshes on the East Coast of the U.S.A. to sequester carbon and to accrete sediment.
-I am helping conduct a three-year field study of how different amounts and chemical forms of nitrogen fertilization drive changes in plant biomass accumulation, microbial community response, and sediment carbon sequestration and accretion.
-Prior to coming to Northeastern University, I conducted doctoral research at Scripps Institution of Oceanography (SIO), UC San Diego, on sediment carbon stocks in mangrove forests in the Americas.
+I am helping lead a three-year field study of how different amounts and chemical forms of nitrogen inputs drive changes in plant biomass accumulation, microbial community response, and sediment carbon sequestration and accretion.
+Prior to coming to Northeastern University, I conducted doctoral and postdoctoral research at Scripps Institution of Oceanography (SIO), UC San Diego, on sediment carbon stocks in mangrove forests in the Americas and on carbon stocks and fluxes in coastal San Diego.

 Undergraduate students